 The screen is no longer king

 Increasingly, UX is becoming less and less about words and elements on a screen.
 Chatbots, voice, AR, and VR are all opening up the frontiers of interaction for the user.
-New jobs are springing up around these areas (ever met a ‘Bot-wrangler?’)
+New UX careers are springing up around these areas (ever met a ‘Bot-wrangler?’)

-Design-thinking is rapidly gaining visibility in the boardroom and being used by companies to inform strategic decisions at the highest level.
-Employees who understand it will become increasingly valuable.
+Design Thinking is rapidly gaining visibility in the boardroom and being used by companies to inform strategic decisions at the highest level.
+And employees who understand it will become increasingly valuable.

 UX Researchers need to know their data